jorishr/notes-on-backend/express/error_handling.md

   });
 });
 ```
 If you pass an error to next() the built-in error handler of ExpressJs will handle the error.
-Alternatively, you can use custom error-handling middeleware (see next section).
+Alternatively, you can use custom error-handling middleware (see next section).

 ## Custom error-handling middleware
 The process: